-The Fund may redeem some but not all of the Class C Preferred Shares and/or Class O Preferred Shares for which redemption requests have been received and postpone or suspend the redemption of the remaining Class C Preferred Shares and/or Class O Preferred Shares pursuant to the provisions of the articles of the Fund.
+The Fund may redeem some but not all of the Class C Preferred Shares, Class D Preferred Shares and/or Class O Preferred Shares for which redemption requests have been received and postpone or suspend the redemption of the remaining Class C Preferred Shares and/or Class D Preferred Shares and/or Class O Preferred Shares pursuant to the provisions of the articles of the Fund.
 Any such partial redemption will be made pro rata among all holders of the applicable class of Preferred Shares who submitted such redemption requests.

-Redemptions may take place monthly, and redemption proceeds will be paid to the redeeming Class C Preferred Shareholders and Class O Preferred Shareholders on the 15th day following the applicable date of redemption.
+Redemptions may take place monthly, and redemption proceeds will be paid to the redeeming Class C Preferred Shareholders, Class D Preferred Shareholders and Class O Preferred Shareholders on the 15th day following the applicable date of redemption.

-The Fund will not be required to redeem any Class C Preferred Shares or Class O Preferred Shares on any redemption date if the aggregate amount redeemed would be equal to 10%, on an annualized basis, of the net assets of the Fund.
+The Fund will not be required to redeem any Class C Preferred Shares or Class D Preferred Shares or Class O Preferred Shares on any redemption date if the aggregate amount redeemed would be equal to 10%, on an annualized basis, of the net assets of the Fund.

-The Class C Preferred Shareholder's and Class O Preferred Shareholder's right to request redemption is subject to the following discretion vested with the Board of Directors pursuant to the constating documents of the Fund, which provide as follows:
+The Class C Preferred Shareholder's, Class D Preferred Shareholder's and Class O Preferred Shareholder's right to request redemption is subject to the following discretion vested with the Board of Directors pursuant to the constating documents of the Fund, which provide as follows: